What is an infrared (aka IR) sensor?

 Each signal represents a specific code.
 Electric signals can be converted back to the actual data/code that sender has sent.
 When you press a button on your TV remote control, it generates a signal corresponding to the button code (e.g. On/Off, Volume Up, etc.) and sends it for a receiver (in this case your TV).
 Both sender and receiver agreed on a set of codes so that receiver knows what to do based on each code.
 The way a code should be modulated (modeled) as a signal is defined in different standard and each sensor manufacturer normally tries to produce a product compatible with them so that it could be used in different devices.
 One of the most known standard protocols is from NEC.
 You can find a brief history of IR protocols on Wikipedia under Consumer IR title.

-Step 1: How an IR Sensor Looks Like?
+Step 1: How Does an IR Sensor Look Like?

 IR sensors are available on different packages.
 Here you can see some typical packaging for an IR receiver.

 Step 2: IR Sensor Breakout Board/module